cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Note that the h\_eff values for these suites are chosen for compatibility with the fast cofactor clearing method described by Budroni and Pintore ({{BP17}}, Section 4.1), and summarized in {{clear-cofactor-bls12381-g2}}.

+An optimized example implementation of the Simplified SWU mapping to the curve E' isogenous to BLS12-381 G2 is given in {{sswu-map-to-9mod16}}.

 ## Defining a new hash-to-curve suite {#new-suite}